monicaxun/vue-panel/README.md

   },
   // or camel case:
   'vPanelBar': {
-    class: 'Panel-bar'
+    className: 'Panel-bar'
   },
   'vPanelContent': {
-    class: 'Panel-content'
+    className: 'Panel-content'
   }
 });
 ```

-`class` and `style` are currently the only options that have any built-in
+`className` and `style` are currently the only options that have any built-in
 effect.
-The value from `class` will be merged with the class list of each
+The value from `className` will be merged with the class list of each
 component instance via the `v-bind:class` directive.
 The value(s) from `style`
 will be merged with the inline styles of each component instance via the
 `v-bind:style` directive.